rrthomas/nancy/README.md

 ## Development

-Check out the git repository and download dependencies with:
+Check out the git repository with:

 ```
 git clone https://github.com/rrthomas/nancy
-npm install
 ```

 To run the tests:

 ```
-npm test
+make test
 ```